Joseph F. Borg

 Maltese, English, Italian

-Joe is a General Member of the International Masters of Gaming Law (IMGL) and a lecturer in Gaming Law at the University of Malta.
-He is also Chair of the Virtual Assets Business Section at The Malta Chamber.
+Joe is a member of the International Masters of Gaming Law (IMGL), lectures in Gaming Law at the University of Malta, and chairs the Virtual Assets Business Section at The Malta Chamber.

 Education